Review and sign transactions from a single secure screen with Ledger Flex™

 Device Compatibility

-A crypto wallet is a device or piece of software that allows you to manage and store private keys.
+A crypto wallet is a device or piece of software that allows you to generate, manage, and store private keys.
 These private keys allow you to control your account, thus a crypto wallet’s job is to give you the power over these keys without revealing them to anyone else.

 Bitcoin wallets will typically be controlled by something called a seed phrase.
 Essentially, this is like the master key to all of the accounts you create with that wallet.
 The seed phrase is made up of 12-24 words which is a human-readable translation of a very random number called the entropy.
 Each time you create a new account, your Bitcoin wallet generates a key pair using your seed phrase: one public key and one private key.